gabedvdsn/FESStateSystem/README.md

 - Actor retrievals cannot access type-specific member variables.
   - This behavior can be implemented using an attribute system such as a Unity implementation of Unreal Engine's Gameplay Ability System ([GAS](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-ability-system-for-unreal-engine)), where actor-related variables are bound to tag objects.
   - One Unity implementation of GAS (which I have used successfully in the past) is @sjai013's [unity-gameplay-ability-system](https://github.com/sjai013/unity-gameplay-ability-system).
+- System change responders also suffer this limitation, but can be worked around using the same or a similar solution.

 ### DEPENDENCIES
 This system makes use of the SerializedDictionary asset by AYellowPaper (see [Unity Asset Store](https://assetstore.unity.com/packages/tools/utilities/serialized-dictionary-243052)).